Thursday, January 18, 2024

 English

-And the earth’s kings—those who commited sexual immorality with her and indulged—will lament and mourn for her when they see the smoke of her burning.
+And the earth’s kings—those who solicited prostitution from her and indulged—will lament and mourn for her when they see the smoke of her burning.
 They will stand far away in fear of her torture, saying, ‘Woe, woe to the great city Babylon, the strong city, because judgment came to you in one hour.’

 And the earth’s merchants will lament and mourn for her, because no one buys their cargo anymore: cargo of gold and silver and precious stone and pearls and fine linen and purple and silk and scarlet and all cedar wood and every ivory object and every expensive object of wood and bronze and iron and marble and cinnamon and spice and incenses and myrrh and frankincense and wine and oil and fine flour and wheat and livestock and sheep and horses and chariots and slaves and souls of men.
 ‘And the ripe fruit your soul desired has left you, and all the bright and shiny things are lost from you, and they will never be found again.’